 An alternative treatment is to mix equal parts of water, white vinegar, and peroxide.
 Put one drop into the ear and allow it to dry.
 This can also be done twice a day.

 Why go to the trouble of putting together a natural first aid kit if you’re going to keep spraying your family down with DEET every day before they go outside to keep mosquitoes at bay?
 Commercial insect repellents are toxic, smell awful and can cause skin rashes and breathing problems in people sensitive to the chemicals they contain.
-Here’s an effective natural insect repellent alternative you can feel good about using (and it smells great, too!)
+Here’s an effective essential oil mosquito repellent you can feel good about using (and it smells great, too!)

 In a 4-ounce glass spray bottle with a fine mist setting, combine: